Skip to content

 Below are some common behavior examples.
 You can also find a list of core behaviors on GitHub.

-To add these to your editor, first import defineBehavior and optionally the coreBehaviors.
+To add these to your editor, first import defineBehavior as well as the BehaviorPlugin.

 <EditorProvider